Your Guide to Planning, Planting, and Growing Chocolate Cosmos

 In zones 9-11, where chocolate cosmos are winter hardy, the plants will die back in winter and re-emerge in spring.
 Wait until late fall when the foliage has yellowed and then cut them back to the ground.

 In zones 4-8, the plants are usually treated as annuals.
-If you want to save the tubers, dig them up in fall and store them indoors for the winter where they can be kept cool and dry.
+If you want to save the tubers, treat them as you would dahlias.
+Dig them up in fall and store them indoors for the winter where they can be kept cool and dry.

 If the tubers eventually become crowded, they may be divided.
 This can be done in fall or spring.
 Make sure each tuber is attached to some viable stem tissue and has one or more “eyes."